+Idaho set a new industry record by implementing a lottery within 200 days.
+The first Idaho Lottery ticket was sold on July 19, 1989.
+On that first day of sales, players purchased more than 840,000 tickets throughout Idaho.
 That first year resulted in $65 million in sales and the first dividend check of $17,225,000 was given to then Governor Cecil D. Andrus on behalf of the "People of the State of Idaho."

 Since its inception, the Idaho Lottery has offered lottery players more than 1,000 different Scratch Games™.

 On February 1, 1990, the first Idaho Draw Game™ ticket was sold.
 The first Draw Game™ presented to Idaho Lottery players was "Idaho Super Lotto/Lotto*America."
 Over the years, the Idaho Lottery has offered different games with some changing names.
 Super Lotto/Lotto America became Powerball in 1992.

-The Idaho Lottery's composed of the Lottery Commission and the Idaho Lottery staff.
+The Idaho Lottery is composed of the Lottery Commission and the Idaho Lottery staff.
 The Governor appoints the five-member commission and each member serves for four years.
 The Commission adopts rules for the agency, approves contracts and monitors all Lottery operations.
 Executive Director Jeffrey R. Anderson serves at the pleasure of the Governor.
 The Director is responsible for overseeing day-to-day Lottery operations, including security, marketing, sales, media relations, warehousing and inventory control, information systems and fiscal management.